tejomayonline/drupal8-utils/README.md

  LEMP too

 It is to a shell script bash
+"Enter your 1.project_name/2.db_name/3.place_of_install/4.account_mail/5.account_name/6.account_pass/7.site_mail/8.site_name :
 can be used as shell script or bash aliases function the function takes 3 arguments as parameter to execute
 	 1. 1st argument is for drupal project name
 	 2. 2nd is for database of your drupal project will use
-	 3. 3rd is the drupal site name
+	 3.  your web root like /var/www/html(apache) or /var/www(nginx)
-	 It can used as bash aliases in your .bash_aliases. just add the inner code of this .bash_aliases to your bash aliases then source it and use it by
+	 It can used as bash aliases in your .bash_aliases.0 just add the inner code of this .bash_aliases to your bash aliases then source it and use it by